How does HDR work on TV? HDR vs SDR vs Resolution Explained.

 Only the TV can’t do it without HDR content

-An HDR-compatible TV alone can’t perform well in HDR until and unless it plays HDR content.
-Therefore, the TV must support HDR and the source should also deliver HDR content.
+An HDR-compatible TV alone can’t deliver a true HDR performance until and unless it plays HDR content.

-Fortunately, nowadays, HDR content is widely available.
+And the good news is: nowadays, HDR content is widely available.

 You can find HDR content on many streaming platforms like Netflix and Amazon along with the Ultra HD Blu-rays.
-In addition, the Playstations and Xbox games also stream HDR content.

 SDR vs HDR